-Prerequisite: Healthcare Foundations I This course is dual enrolled with Pima Community College - HRP100 Club Affiliation: HOSA Students will develop strong clinical skills and further promote leadership.
+Prerequisite: Healthcare Foundations I

+This course is dual enrolled with Pima Community College - HRP100

+Students will develop strong clinical skills and further promote leadership.
 They will be prepared for an easy transition into the workforce.
-The program includes instruction in management in medical records, perform scheduling, charting and office functions, manage financial and insurance transactions, behavioral health, domestic violence, reporting abuse, health information technology, medical mathematics, prepare exam room and patient for physical exam, administer treatments and medications, assist provider with procedures, clinical skills, and job seeking skills along with resume writing.
-Course Fee: \$20
+The program includes instruction in the management of medical records, performing scheduling, charting, and office functions, managing financial and insurance transactions, behavioral health, domestic violence, reporting abuse, health information technology, medical mathematics, preparing exam rooms and patients for physical exam, administer treatments and medications, assist provider with procedures, clinical skills, and job seeking skills along with resume writing.